0LuaSky/Laugh-tower/Code Files/README.md

-Here you will find the code files for the game, if you want to se how it has made (please do not steal). /// Aqui você ira encontrar os arquivos do codigo do jogo, caso você queira ver como foi feito (por favor não roube).
+Here you will find the code files for the game, if you want to se how it has made (please do not steal).
+To see it rigth you will need GameMaker Studio 2. /// Aqui você ira encontrar os arquivos do codigo do jogo, caso você queira ver como foi feito (por favor não roube).
+Para ver completo sera preciso o GameMaker Studio 2.